dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/6-Loop.md

 If you apply for a software engineering job, it's common to have to pass a **TECHNICAL INTERVIEW**, which can include solving programming problems on a computer or on a whiteboard.

-This is one of the class programming interview problems that was originally proposed as a check to see if candidates who claimed to be experienced could actually code.
+This is one of the classic programming interview problems that was originally proposed as a check to see if candidates who claimed to be experienced could actually code.

 Print the numbers 1 through 30, except